SHUBB

 Why do Shubb Capos cause the fewest tuning problems of any capos ?

-They are totally adjustable, and they are uniquely engineered to duplicate the resilience of your fingertip and the closing action of your hand.
+They are uniquely engineered to duplicate the resilience of your fingertip and the closing action of your hand.
 No other capo design employs these features, ...learn more.

 The rubber sleeve on my capo is showing signs of wear.
 Are replacement parts available?

 Yes.
-We've tried everything we can think of for years to get music stores to stock replacement sleeves and caps for our capos, but somehow it doesn't always seem to happen.
+We've tried for years to get music stores to stock replacement sleeves and caps for our capos, but somehow it doesn't always seem to happen.
 If someone in a store tells you that they are not available, please inform them that they are.
 Maybe we'll get the word to the stores eventually, but meanwhile, you can get them directly from us for a dollar apiece.

 Can you direct me to a music store where I can buy a particular Shubb product?